VOL. IV - CHAPTER 12

 The remaining family is pictured below:

 After the toll house was demolished Charlotte Veness worked as a housekeeper for "Old Mrs Scott" at Hollis Street Farm.
 The open entries in the 1939 register include:

 - Ellen Scott.
 Born 25 March 1854.
 "Private means"

 - Adrian G Scott.
 Born 6 August 1892.
 Architect F.R.I.B.A

 - Barbara A Scott.
 Born 8 October 1893

 - Charlotte Veness.
 Born 15 June 1874.
 Domestic servant.

-For a time during World War II it is believed that Charlotte lived at Recovieu, her son's house with "Old Mrs Scott" whilst the family were away, possibly because Hollis Street Farm had been requistioned.
+For a time during World War II it is believed that Charlotte lived at Recovieu, her son's house with "Old Mrs Scott", whilst William was in the forces and his wife and children were in Scotland.
+Had Hollis Street Farm been requisitioned?

 Towards the end of her life she went to live permanently with her son William Douglas Veness and his family at Recovieu.